 Maybe you received an email from your boss saying, “We need to talk.”
 You quickly began to dread the meeting.
 Thoughts of what might be wrong, or how you might explain yourself, flooded your mind.

-When it was finally time to meet, your body’s anxiety reaction was in full swing.
+When it was finally time to talk, your body’s anxiety reaction was in full swing.
 Perhaps first you noticed a drop in your stomach.
-Then, once you sat down at your boss’ desk, your heart started beating more quickly and your hands began to sweat.
+Then once you got on the phone with your boss, your heart started beating more quickly and your hands began to sweat.